Detecting & Preventing Ransomware Through Log Management

 Additionally, managing log events can become overwhelming at the enterprise level, particularly as employees increasingly connect their personal devices to corporate resources.
 Collecting log data and aggregating it into a security information and event management (SIEM) system can help streamline the detection process.

 With Graylog, companies can aggregate logs in a centralized location.
 Our platform provides the customers with the ability to set internal “teams,” reducing noise by providing only the logs necessary for that group to complete its job function.

 For example, organizations can set a “Security” team with visibility into firewalls, endpoint security, web proxies/gateways, DNS, and server logs.
 Our platform also helps correlate data from different log events, creating a single location for storing all documentation necessary to detect a ransomware attack.
-With Graylog you no longer have to decide what logs to collect.
-Since some log messages are more critical than others, especially when it comes to a ransomware attack, Graylog’s correlation engine can correlate these logs into defined categories which are called an event, and are usually a small percentage of your total log volume.
-These correlated events contain all of the critical logs and message types should be part of your security alerting scheme and should have extended retention periods for compliance, long term auditing, and threat research.
+With Graylog, you no longer have to decide what logs to collect.
+Since some log messages are more critical than others, especially when it comes to a ransomware attack, Graylog’s correlation engine can correlate these logs into defined categories, which are called an event, and are usually a small percentage of your total log volume.
+These correlated events contain all of the critical logs and message types that should be part of your security alerting scheme and should have extended retention periods for compliance, long term auditing, and threat research.

 It can sometimes take many different events in a particular order or timeframe to require an analyst’s attention.
 That is what the correlation engine is doing.
 Graylog monitors all the logs as they enter the system, and based on the defined event and alert rules, will take the logs of interest and move them from the noise into their own Elasticsearch index.
 With the high-value logs in their own index, you can run queries on those events to see if there is a pattern of activity or lack of activity.
 This can significantly reduce the amount of time required to detect a ransomware attack.